Gruppo Campari's Bottling Facility, Kentucky, United States of America

-Locating the packaging facility at the same site as the existing distillery will generate cost efficiency for the company.
+Locating the packaging facility at the same site as the existing distillery generates cost efficiency for the company.

-It is also expected to improve the company's customer service and provide production flexibility through better planning.
+It also expects to improve the company's customer service and provide production flexibility through better planning.

-The government of Kentucky sees significant economic benefits due to the project as distilling contributes about $2bn to annual gross state product.
+The government of Kentucky saw significant economic benefits due to the project as distilling contributes about $2bn to annual gross state product.

 Equipment installed as part of the alcoholic beverage company's expansion

-The bottling lines at the plant will be furnished with automated technology and constitute bulk glass unloading equipment, bottle rinsers, fillers, cappers / corkers, labellers, packers, automated quality inspection stations, palletisers and shrink wrappers.
-There will be a hand line for single barrel products.
+The bottling lines at the plant are furnished with automated technology and constitute bulk glass unloading equipment, bottle rinsers, fillers, cappers / corkers, labellers, packers, automated quality inspection stations, palletisers and shrink wrappers.
+There is a hand line for single barrel products.

-The plant will also have a tank room, which will include tanks, pumps, filters and an automated batching system.
+The plant also has a tank room, which includes tanks, pumps, filters and an automated batching system.

 Financing for Gruppo Campari's $44m project in Kentucky

-Gruppo Campari will complete the project using its own funds.
-The project is also supported by the Commonwealth of Kentucky which has offered to provide economic incentives of up to $2.35m, including sales tax refunds.
+Gruppo Campari completed the project using its own funds.
+The project was also supported by the Commonwealth of Kentucky which provided economic incentives of up to $2.35m, including sales tax refunds.

-Financial support will be provided through the Kentucky Business Investment (KBI) programme and the Kentucky Enterprise Initiative Act, considering the employment opportunities and economic benefits generated by the project.
+Financial support was provided through the Kentucky Business Investment (KBI) programme and the Kentucky Enterprise Initiative Act, considering the employment opportunities and economic benefits generated by the project.